 You're almost certainly familiar by now with Wordle, the online word game that has seemingly taken over the world in the past few weeks, cluttering up Twitter with yellow and green boxes and delighting anyone who likes a challenge.

-As highlighted by The Guardian, it's a clever spin on the original game that complicates matters rather a lot by making you play against a malevolent AI who keeps changing the word you're looking for.
-And it's brilliant — to the extent that it's gone straight to the top of my best Wordle alternatives list alongside the likes of the Star Wars-themed SWordle.
+As highlighted by The Guardian (opens in new tab), it's a clever spin on the original game that complicates matters rather a lot by making you play against a malevolent AI who keeps changing the word you're looking for.
+And it's brilliant — to the extent that it's gone straight into my best Wordle alternatives list alongside the likes of the Star Wars-themed SWordle.